buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 ** IMPORTANT DO NOT POLL FOR RESULTS RIGHT AWAY ** This can interfere with the DRS process.
 ## Todays uploads
-After the recovered batches are built, go into WebAdmin and download a csv of the results.
-TODO: process them for downloads
+After the recovered batches are built, go into WebAdmin and download a csv of the results. `RemoveDepositedBatchPaths.sh` knows how to parse this for batch directory names.
 ### Make a new directory
 `cd $DEPOSIT_ROOT`
 mkdir Something.
 This can be anything meaningful.
 It could be a yyyymmdd, anything.